somoscuatro/sc-website-wp/wp-content/plugins/real-cookie-banner-pro/README.txt

 === Real Cookie Banner: GDPR & ePrivacy Cookie Consent ===
 Contributors: devowl, mguenter, jankarres, mrguenter
-Tags: cookie banner, cookie plugin, cookie consent, gdpr, eprivacy Stable tag: 4.7.2
+Tags: cookie banner, cookie plugin, cookie consent, gdpr, eprivacy Stable tag: 4.7.9
 Requires at least: 5.8
 Requires PHP: 7.4.0
 Tested up to: 6.5
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Obtain GDPR (DSGVO/RGPD) and ePrivacy Directive (TTDSG, LOPD-GDD, DTA) compliant consents in your cookie banner.
+Obtain GDPR (DSGVO/RGPD) and ePrivacy Directive (TDDDG/TTDSG, LOPD-GDD, DTA) compliant consents in your cookie banner.
 More than just a cookie notice!

 == Description ==
 **Cookie Banner and Consent Management for your WordPress website – easy to be legally compliant**

-Obtain GDPR (also known as DSGVO, RGPD, RODO, AVG) and ePrivacy Directive (implemented in national law as TTDSG, LOPD-GDD, DTA, TLA, LEK, E-com Act) compliant consents. **Find services, cookies etc. and fill all legal information in your cookie banner.** More than just a cookie notice!
+Obtain GDPR (also known as DSGVO, RGPD, RODO, AVG) and ePrivacy Directive (implemented in national law as TDDDG/TTDSG, LOPD-GDD, DTA, TLA, LEK, E-com Act) compliant consents. **Find services, cookies etc. and fill all legal information in your cookie banner.** More than just a cookie notice!
 Cookie plugin designed specifically for WordPress websites to simplify setup.

 Real Cookie Banner is a cookie and consent management plugin. **Obtain consent to load services and set cookies for your visitors in accordance with the GDPR and ePrivacy Directive.** In addition, content blockers help you to be compliant even if your theme, plugin or content loads styles, scripts or iframes that would transfer personal data. **Start now with our guided-configuration and avoid legal risks!**